BenasPalivonas/VintedHomework/README.md

 List of features i added:
 On click picture open modal,
-Drop down menu of favorite photos,
+Drop down menu with favorite photos,
 Search for tags,
 Search by time,
 Delete from favorites,